katerynaf/security/README.md

 This application encrypts, decrypts, and imports passwords and other secret information.
 It provides a simple but secure way to maintain secret information within regular Python files (`.py` files), and then access that information by referencing variables in the global namespace.
 The code is pure Python, has no third-party dependencies, and should require almost no re-coding of your program.
-Unencrypted secrets are never saved to a production hard-drive.
+Unencrypted secrets are never stored on a production hard-drive.

 Implementation is as simple as: